imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 ## Custom Configuration
-A custom configuration for the _Lucene Search Index_ can be provided in the file _imixs.properties_.
+A custom configuration for the _Index Schma_ can be provided in the file _imixs.properties_.
 The following example shows an example:

 	##############################
-	# Imixs Lucene Service
+	# Imixs-Workflow Index Schema
 	##############################

-	# Search Index Direcotry
-	lucence.indexDir=${imixs-office.IndexDir}
 	# Fields to be added into the searchindex
 	index.fields=txtsearchstring,txtSubject,txtname,txtEmail,txtWorkflowAbstract,txtWorkflowSummary
 	index.fields.analyze=
 	index.fields.noanalyze=datDate,txtWorkflowGroup,txtemail, datdate, datfrom, datto, numsequencenumber, txtUsername
-	lucene.defaultOperator=AND
-	lucene.splitOnWhitespace=true

 ### index.fields